Technology Tools to Support All Learners

 Captioning Resources

-• It may improve accuracy to use an external directional microphone instead of the computer mic, especially if multiple errors occur.
+• It may improve accuracy to use a headset with a microphone attached instead of the computer microphone.

 Additional Support Resources